r-lidar/rlas/cran-comments.md

 'Read and Write las and laz Binary File Formats'
 'Read and Write Las and Laz Binary File Formats'

-`Isenburg` is the name of the owner of LASlib library `LiDAR`: is an acronym for 'light detection and ranging'.
+`LiDAR`: is an acronym for 'light detection and ranging'.
 No confusion can happen with this well-known term.
 `las` and `laz`: are two formats of standardized binary files used to store LiDAR data.
 They must be written in lowercase.